lorisdanto/symbolicautomata/README.md

 ================
 This efficient automata library allows you to represent large (or infinite) alphabets succinctly.

-This branch has some git submodule.
-After cloning run:
-- git submodule init
-- git submodule update

 Symbolic automata
 ----------------
 In a *symbolic automaton* transitions carry predicates instead of concrete symbols.